 First-generation is defined as any student whose parents/legal guardians, have not graduated from a four-year institution of higher education.

 Low-income status is based on the guidelines published annually by the U.S. Department of Education.
 The term “low-income individual” means an individual whose family’s taxable income for the preceding year did not exceed 150 percent of the poverty level amount.

 How does a student "document' a disability?

 Students provide medical and/or professional verification to our office.
-For more information and additional services visit the Disable Student Programs & Services (DSPS) in Student Services Building, Room 112.
+For more information and additional services visit the Accommodations and Support Center (ASC) in Student Services Building, Room 112.

 Does TRIO SSS provide financial assistance for its participants?